CUNY Academic Commons: Course sites and groups

 Faculty use the CUNY Academic Commons for course management and delivery.
 Courses can be organized as dedicated websites, as course groups, or as a hybrid of both, allowing instructors to choose the approach that best fits their pedagogical needs.
 This versatility not only supports a variety of teaching strategies but also enables the platform to function alongside—or even replace—traditional systems like Blackboard.
 In addition, the Commons offers an accessible repository of open courses via its 'Courses' tab.
 Faculty who have used the Commons for teaching have noted its benefits for student engagement, particularly in courses that emphasize collaborative writing, public scholarship, or open pedagogy.
-A survey conducted by the Graduate Center’s Teaching and Learning Center found that faculty who transitioned from closed platforms to the Commons appreciated the increased student agency and accessibility of course materials.
+A survey conducted by the Graduate Center's Teaching and Learning Center found that faculty who transitioned from closed platforms to the Commons appreciated the increased student agency and accessibility of course materials.

 Open educational resources

 Members create and share a range of interdisciplinary open educational resources (OER) to support teaching and learning.
 For instance, the TLC Assignment Library provides openly licensed and adaptable assignments developed by CUNY instructors, while TLH in a Box offers instructional templates, budget models, and strategies for student engagement.
 Similarly, Natural Sciences Open Educational Resources provides zero-textbook-cost materials for biology, chemistry, and physics courses at LaGuardia Community College.

+Additionally, the platform hosts campus-based OER guides and professional learning spaces, such as the Brooklyn College Quick OER Guide and the BMCC Open Pedagogy Seminar.
+It also hosts the OER COIL Starter Kit, which supports Collaborative Online International Learning (COIL), a teaching model that connects classrooms across institutions and countries through shared coursework.

 In 2023, the CUNY Academic Commons launched an OER Showcase to highlight exemplary open course materials and teaching resources across its network.
-This initiative, developed in collaboration with the CUNY Office of Library Services, aggregates Commons-hosted OER to make them more discoverable and widely accessible.
+The initiative was developed in collaboration with the CUNY Office of Library Services and aggregates Commons-hosted OER to make them more discoverable and widely accessible.
 This aligns with university-wide efforts to reduce textbook costs and promote open knowledge, situating the Commons as a hub for open pedagogy within the CUNY system.